This summer vegetable salad features the best of the season’s veggies: green beans, tomatoes, corn, and a toasted sesame ranch dressing.

 - Trim the green beans (here’s a trick on How to Trim Beans, Fast.)

 - Place the beans in a large pot of boiling water for a few minutes until they are tender and bright green.
-It should take about 3 minutes!
+It should take about 3 to 4 minutes.
+Make sure to taste test!

 - Move them to an ice bath, a big bowl with ice water.
 Placing them in the ice bath preserves the bright green color!
 We also use this method in a main dish summer salad, Nicoise Salad.